 The best time to visit Mollymook beach is during the Australian summer months, from November to March.
 I would recommend booking accommodation for mid-February onwards to avoid the crowds and secure the best deal.
 If you’re from Canberra, or further down south, Mollymook Beach a great lazy weekend winter escape to get in some sun, the coastal breeze, and creature comforts ideal for families and couples.

 - Booking a lazy weekend trip during the September – October period for a chance of spotting majestic whales straight from Mollymook Beach or your Waterfront accommodation.

-- If you have young children, there’s hours of natural entertainment to be had at the ‘Bogey Hole’ which is a large circular rock pool located at the southern end of Mollymook Beach.
+- If you have young children, there are hours of natural entertainment to be had at the ‘Bogey Hole,’ a large circular rock pool located at the southern end of Mollymook Beach.
 You can access its car park via Riversdale Avenue across the Mollymook Golf Club.

 - If you’re an experienced diver, you may wish to check out the rocky headlands and central reef.

 - If you’re a couple looking for a quiet lazy weekend getaway in the summer, the best time is when the water is warmest, from mid-February to mid-March, and you’ll avoid the school crowd.

 - Enjoy a morning coffee from the Mollymook Golf Club bistro and take in the views.

 - Grab a coffee and fish and chips from Mollymook Beach Hut Café and enjoy the sunrise or sunset.

 - Take a walk along the beach at low tide.

 How to get to Mollymook Beach, Ulladulla